2022 Milestones National Autism Conference

 The Centers for Disease Control and Prevention also offers guidance for all ages, including adults.

-These numbers can seem daunting to many individuals and families with autism but they give a guideline you can reference.
+These numbers can seem daunting to many autistic individuals and families but they give a guideline you can reference.
 It’s also important to be mindful that even incremental increases, such as an extra 30 minutes of sleep, can have a huge impact on quality of life and behavior.
 You don’t have to reach these goals overnight.

 The first place to go for help is to visit your pediatrician or primary care physician.
 They will be able to give you guidance on what next steps you should consider.
 This could include visits with a psychologist, a neurologist, a sleep specialist or a behavior specialist.